zulip/zulip/help/configure-authentication-methods.md

 The following options are available for organizations on Zulip Cloud Standard, Zulip Cloud Plus, and all self-hosted Zulip servers:

-- Oauth2 with Azure Active Directory
+- Oauth2 with Microsoft Entra ID (AzureAD)

 The following options are available for organizations on Zulip Cloud Plus, and all self-hosted Zulip servers: